eniac/quilt/README.md

 ./build.sh merge_fission compose-post funcTrees/funcTree.compose_post
 ```

-- In the last command, the workflow file `funcTree.compose_post` specifies how functions are connected within a workflow.
-The other workflow files referenced in this composition can be found in the `funcTrees` directory.
-The root function name serves as the entry point of the workflow and is used to name the merged workflow image.
+- In the last command:
+  + the workflow file `funcTree.compose_post` specifies how functions are connected within a workflow.
+    * The other workflow files can be found in the `funcTrees` directory.
+  + The `root function name`serves as the entry point of the workflow and is used to name the merged workflow image.

 # Run our experiments